curityio/spa-using-token-handler/doc/Financial.md

 - Browse to the SPA's [OAuth Agent Base URL](https://api.example.com/oauth-agent)
 - Browse to the [Example API Base URL](https://api.example.com/api), which uses the OAuth proxy to forward JWTs to APIs

+## Deployment Details

+To understand token handler deployment details you can study the [build](deployment/build.sh) and [deployment](deployment/financial/deploy.sh) scripts.

 ## Troubleshoot

 If you need to troubleshoot, then access logs for the OAuth agent and OAuth proxy with these commands: